 Healthy adults should limit sodium intake to 2,300 mg per day.
 Adults with high blood pressure should have no more than 1,500 mg per day.
 Those with congestive heart failure, liver cirrhosis, and kidney disease may need much lower amounts.

-The specific amount of sodium intake recommended for infants, children, and adolescents is not clear.
-Eating habits and attitudes about food formed during childhood are likely to influence eating habits for life.
-For this reason, it is a good idea to avoid eating too much salt
+There are no specific recommended amounts of sodium for infants, children, and teens.
+Eating habits and attitudes about food that are formed during childhood are likely to influence eating habits for life.
+For this reason, it is a good idea for children to avoid eating too much salt